License Management Software:

 1. Enhanced software license compliance and reduced legal risks

-- Preventing Legal Disputes: Adhering to licensing agreements is crucial for maintaining positive relationships with software vendors.
+• Preventing Legal Disputes: Adhering to licensing agreements make it easier to sustain the good relations with the software vendors.
 By ensuring compliance, organizations can avoid legal disputes, potentially leading to better pricing, improved support, and access to exclusive benefits.

 2. Cost Optimization & Resource Efficiency